Circuit realization and hardware linearization of monotone operator equilibrium networks: Introduction

-The correspondence between RTGD networks and MonDEQs relies on the fact that both the MonDEQ and circuit solve the fixed-point of a particular monotone kernel equation.
+The correspondence between RTGD networks and monDEQs relies on the fact that both the monDEQ and circuit solve the fixed-point of a particular monotone kernel equation.
 In recent work, the author and his colleagues have used monotone fixed-point methods to develop circuit simulation algorithms \cite{Chaffey2023b, Chaffey2024, Shahhosseini2025}.
 The connection between electrical circuits and optimization algorithms is classical \cite{Rockafellar1984}, but has received renewed interest, in part due to the performance benefits possible with analog computation \cite{Vichik2014,Achour2021, Boyd2024, Adegbege2024, Wu2025}.
 The idea of studying deep neural networks as monotone fixed-point problems originates in the work of \cite{Combettes2020}.
-There it is shown that, in the limit of infinite depth, neural networks solve variational problems, which have also been studied in the context of circuit theory \cite{Goeleven2017}.
-MonDEQs and related classes of equilibrium models have been shown to perform well on standard machine learning benchmarks, whilst requiring much less memory \cite{Winston2020, Bai2019}, and Lipschitz bounds can be enforced in such models, guaranteeing robustness to perturbations \cite{Revay2020}.
+There it is shown that, in the limit of infinite depth, neural networks solve variational problems, which have also been studied in the context of circuit theory \cite{Goeleven2017}. monDEQs and related classes of equilibrium models have been shown to perform well on standard machine learning benchmarks, whilst requiring much less memory \cite{Winston2020, Bai2019}, and Lipschitz bounds can be enforced in such models, guaranteeing robustness to perturbations \cite{Revay2020}.

 A further advantage of equilibrium networks is that their gradients can be computed by implicitly differentiating the equilibrium condition, rather than backpropagating layer by layer \cite{Winston2020, Bai2019}.
 Our second main contribution is to show that large parts of this implicit differentiation can be computed directly in hardware, using a procedure we call \emph{hardware linearization}.
-This involves replacing the nonlinear elements in the circuit, in this case diodes, with their linear approximations: either an open or short circuit.
+This procedure exploits the reconfigurability of the memristive devices to train the device directly, rather than train a model of the device and then realize the model in hardware.
+Hardware linearization involves replacing the nonlinear elements in the circuit, in this case diodes, with their linear approximations: either an open or short circuit.
 For the special class of \emph{reciprocal} circuits, the gradient computation simplifies further.

 Reciprocity is a property originating in the theory of thermodynamics \cite{Onsager1931}, which captures the fact that information flows symmetrically between the ports of a circuit: information flows upstream as well as downstream.
 The property was introduced to systems theory by Willems \cite{Willems1972}; for a recent review, see \cite{vanderSchaft2025}.
 In the context of learning, reciprocity allows perturbations at the outputs of a circuit to be detected at the devices, and vice versa -- it has been recognised as a necessary condition for some training methods, including equilibrium propagation for energy-based models \cite{Scellier2017, Wanjura2025} and in-situ backpropagation for photonics \cite{Pai2023, Hughes2018}.
 Here we show that the gradient of a linear and reciprocal resistive network can be calculated by applying a perturbation voltage or current at each device, and measuring the corresponding output.